achim-k/go-vebt/README.md

 go-vebt
 =======

 Go implementation of Van Emde Boas tree data structure.
 The implementation was part of a project for "advanced data structures" class at Seoul National University.
+License: MIT

 ## Features
 The implemented Van Emde Boas tree data structure supports the following core operations: